It's more than a test.

-Abbott provides a choice of heart failure tests, offering both BNP and NT-proBNP biomarkers to aid in diagnosis and assessment of severity of heart failure.
+Providing a choice of heart failure tests, offering both BNP and NT-proBNP biomarker assays that can aid in the diagnosis and assessment of severity of heart failure and the Galectin-3 biomarker assay that can aid in assessing the prognosis of patients with chronic heart failure.

-Measuring natriuretic peptides (nps) levels is beneficial in almost every aspect of congestive heart failure care1-5
+Measuring natriuretic peptide (NP) levels has shown benefit in almost every aspect of heart failure care1–5

-Heart failure has a complex presentation and can be difficult to diagnose due to non-specific symptoms, such as shortness of breath.10-13
+Heart failure may have a complex presentation and can be difficult to diagnose due to non-specific symptoms, such as dyspnea.11,12 Misdiagnosis can lead to morbidity and in-hospital mortality and re-admission rates are high.13,14

 Optimizing diagnosis to tackle the global burden of Heart failure

-Heart failure results in significant clinical, societal and economic burdens globally.
+Heart failure results in significant clinical, social and economic burdens.15,16

-More accurate assessment is vital for optimizing resources and improving patient outcomes.14
+The accurate assessment of patients is vital for optimizing resources and improving outcomes.

-64.3 million people live with heart failure worldwide15
+64.3 million people worldwide are living with heart failure17

->1 million hospitalizations in both US and Europe16
+>1 million hospitalizations annually in both US and Europe18

-The Alinity i BNP assay is to be used as an aid in the diagnosis and assessment of severity of heart failure.2,3*
+The Alinity i and ARCHITECT BNP assays are to be used as an aid in the diagnosis and assessment of severity of heart failure.

-The Alinity i Galectin-3 assay can be used in conjunction with clinical evaluation as an aid in assessing the prognosis of patients with chronic heart failure.7
+The Alinity i and ARCHITECT Galectin-3 assays can be used in conjunction with clinical evaluation as an aid in assessing the prognosis of patients with chronic heart failure.

 Find Out More